Deakin RF-Sensing: Experiments on Correlated Knowledge Distillation for Monitoring Human Postures with Radios: Introduction

 \subsubsection{Knowledge Distillation (KD)}

-CKD proposed in this paper is an enhancement to KD by exploiting a knowledge fusion that extends a ``Teacher-Student'' approach to transfer knowledge from data/instances derived and collected from separate sources and transfer both instance-level and also the information of correlation between instances~\cite{peng2019correlation,li2020local}.
-To understand this further, we have tested standard KD~\cite{hinton2015distilling} teacher-student by plugging Alphapose~\cite{fang2017rmpe} in our experimental testbed.
+CKD proposed in this paper is an enhancement to KD by exploiting a knowledge fusion that extends a ``Teacher-Student'' approach to transfer knowledge from data/instances derived and collected from separate sources and transfer both instance-level and also the information of correlation between instances~\cite{peng2019correlation,li2020local, zhao2022decoupled}.
+To further understand this, we have tested standard KD~\cite{hinton2015distilling} Teacher-Student by plugging Alphapose~\cite{fang2017rmpe} into our experimental testbed.
 Our observations are shown in Figure~\ref{fig:}.
-We find that the inaccuracy in pose estimates that we can see in the right panel of Figure~\ref{fig:} is due to RF noise and lack of knowledge fusion.
-In a different context, authors in ~\cite{peng2019correlation,li2020local} proposed knowledge distillation (and with fusion~\cite{li2023knowledge}), which describes a learning style in which a more extensive teacher Neural Network (NN) guides a student's NN learning process for numerous assignments.
-The understanding is passed on to students by such teachers using hidden labels~\cite{li2021online} and multiscale fused distillation~\cite{li2023knowledge}.
+We find that the inaccuracy in the pose estimates that we can see in the right panel of Figure~\ref{fig:} is due to RF noise and lack of knowledge fusion.
+In a different context, the authors in ~\cite{chen2021distilling, peng2019correlation,li2020local, zhao2022decoupled} proposed knowledge distillation (and with fusion~\cite{li2023knowledge}), which describes a learning style in which a more extensive Teacher Neural Network (NN) guides a Student's NN learning process for numerous assignments.
+This understanding is passed on to Students by such Teachers using hidden labels~\cite{li2021online} and fused multiscale distillation~\cite{li2023knowledge}.

-To the best of our knowledge, there are currently no existing works in the literature that studies the use of CKD by employing knowledge fusion distillation theory to correlate RF and visual signals (using both SDR and visual camera) and build an integrated deep model to rapidly identify and predict human pose changes.
-Our work builds on existing literature in RF/WiFi sensing of human activities but extends to using SDR for RF signal generation and using CKD models for data correlation.
+To the best of our knowledge, there are currently no existing works in the literature that study the use of CKD by employing knowledge fusion distillation theory to correlate RF and visual signals (using both SDR and visual camera) and build an integrated deep model to rapidly identify and predict human pose changes.
+Our work builds on existing literature in RF/WiFi sensing of human activities, but extends to using SDR for RF signal generation and using CKD models for data correlation.